joelmeckert/palo-userid-nps-nxlog/README.md

   - Default Domain Name: NetBIOS name of domain
   - Filters => RADIUS Connect, event type: Login
   - Filters => RADIUS Disconnect, event type: Logout

+# Implementation History
+This solution worked very well in an environment that was running Microsoft NPS with a Palo Alto firewall.
+Relying on the User-ID Agent on the firewall caused issues with the management plane, and 'known user' of the traffic would be occasionally blank, as the firewall was overwhelmed.